 The Sochi Games marked the debut of the first two freeskiing disciplines to join the Olympic program: slopestyle and halfpipe.

 The freeski slopestyle event delivered a history-making podium sweep in the men's final.
-For only the third time in Winter Olympic history, U.S. athletes won gold, silver and bronze in one event: Joss Christensen took the top spot, followed by Gus Kenworthy and Nick Goepper.
+For only the third time in Winter Olympic history, U.S. athletes claimed gold, silver and bronze in one event: Joss Christensen took the top spot, followed by Gus Kenworthy and Nick Goepper.
 The women's contest was won by Canadian Dara Howell.

 In the halfpipe competitions, a pair of Americans, David Wise and Maddie Bowman, were crowned Olympic champions.
 The most celebrated halfpipe skier, however, was one absent from Sochi's competition.
 Canada's Sarah Burke was a pioneer for her sport who successfully lobbied for freeski halfpipe to be added to the Olympic program.
 She tragically died in 2012 after suffering an injury while training.
 To honor her memory, the volunteer sweepers paid tribute to Burke by skiing down the pipe in a heart formation.
 Her former coach also brought her ashes to Sochi to spread in several places, including the Olympic halfpipe.